indico/indico/docs/source/installation/development.rst

 Do not use the default NodeJS packages from your Linux distribution as they are usually outdated or come with an outdated npm version.

-Since only few Linux distributions include Python 3.9 in their package managers, we recommend installing `pyenv <https://github.com/pyenv/pyenv-installer>`_ and then install the latest Python 3.9 version using ``pyenv install 3.9.9`` (adapt this command in case a newer version is available).
+Since only the latest Linux distributions include Python 3.12 in their package managers, we recommend installing `pyenv <https://github.com/pyenv/pyenv-installer>`_ and then install the latest Python 3.12 version using ``pyenv install 3.12``.

 .. tip::